Mandatory requirements

 6

-In Radiation Protection learners are introduced to the fundamentals of radiation protection for nuclear medicine technology and computed tomography.
-Focus will be placed on regulatory requirements and protective practices that limit radiation exposure to both the technologist and public.
+This course introduces the fundamentals of radiation protection for nuclear medicine technology and computed tomography.
+Focus will be placed on regulatory requirements and protective practices that limit radiation exposure to both the technologist and the public.
+An overview of basic radiobiological concepts and radiation dosimetry for technologists and patients will also be covered.

 Corequsites: